aimiox/mcp/sse/snmp/README.md

 ### 4. Interact with the Agent

 The client will connect to the SSE server and allow you to chat with SNMP MCP.

+#### 🤖 Example Response (via GPT-4.1-mini)

+**User Prompt:**
+> 💻 You: How can you help me with SNMP devices?

+**AI Response:**
+> 🤖 Assistant:
+> I can help you with SNMP devices in several ways, including:

+> 1. Retrieving information from SNMP-enabled devices, such as system details, interface statistics, CPU and memory usage, disk I/O, and more.
+> 2. Performing SNMP walk operations to browse whole OID subtrees or get specific OID values.
+> 3. Listing all SNMP devices that you have configured.
+> 4. Providing details about available MIB modules and specific objects within those MIBs.
+> 5. Fetching historical SNMP data if it's available for monitoring trends over time.

+> You can ask me to query specific data points or perform walks on your SNMP devices and I will retrieve the relevant information for you.
+How would you like to start?

 ## 📞 Support